bonybrown/imiev-hacking-tools/upload-miev-firmware/README.md

 > [!CAUTION]
 > This tool erases and reprograms ECU flash memory.
 A failed or interrupted upload may leave the ECU in reprogamming failsafe mode.
 Ensure stable power and a reliable connection before proceeding.

+> [!CAUTION]
+> The checksum calculation process used in the ECU/BMU includes the
+> bootloader section that is **NOT** reprogrammed in this process.
+> The bootloader section in the input file **MUST MATCH** the bootloader
+> already on the unit, otherwise the checksum adjustment will not be
+> correct and DTC 0605 (ROM Error) will be raised.

 ## Requirements

 - Windows (32-bit J2534 only)